Vancouver Trump Tower opens to raucous protest

 It has become a destination for protests over the president’s anti-immigrant rhetoric, comments about women and promises to build a wall to keep Mexican migrants out of the United States.

 Several protesters began singing the national anthem and there were some heated arguments between small numbers of pro-Trump attendees and the anti-Trump protesters.
-Police officers were lined up outside the tower but were mostly standing and watching, although officers did separate two men who were arguing.
+Police officers were lined up outside the tower but were mostly standing and watching, although officers separated two men who were arguing.

-Beth Nesbitt, who moved to Vancouver two years ago from Los Angeles and attended protest with her two-year-old son Liam, said Trump doesn’t represent what Americans believe in.
+Beth Nesbitt, who moved to Vancouver two years ago from Los Angeles and attended the protest with her two-year-old son Liam, said Trump doesn’t represent what Americans believe in.

 “He doesn’t believe in women’s rights.
 He doesn’t believe in public education,” she said, adding that she supports Mayor Gregor Robertson’s call for the Trump name to be removed from the building.